Deep Brain Stimulation

-The Deep Brain Stimulation (DBS) Program at Brigham and Women’s Hospital (BWH) offers comprehensive medical and surgical care for the treatment of movement disorders, such as Parkinson’s disease, essential tremor, dystonia, and psychiatric disorders, such as obsessive-compulsive disorder and depression.
+The Deep Brain Stimulation (DBS) Program at Brigham and Women's Hospital (BWH) offers comprehensive medical and surgical care for the treatment of movement disorders, such as Parkinson’s disease, Essential Tremor (ET), Dystonia, and certain psychiatric disorders.
 These disorders affect millions of people, and the aim of our deep brain stimulation program is to help our patients feel better by using the most appropriate and up-to-date treatment methods available.

-The Deep Brain Stimulation Program is composed of caring providers who are knowledgeable about your condition.
-Our team can optimize your medications and, when appropriate, recommend surgical treatment options.
+The Deep Brain Stimulation Program is comprised of cutting edge techniques and caring providers who are knowledgeable about your condition.
+Our multi-disciplinary team can optimize your medications and, when appropriate, recommend surgical treatment options.
 If a deep brain stimulation procedure becomes a viable treatment option for your disorder, you will meet with specialists from each division of our team before being discussed by the Deep Brain Stimulation Surgical Planning Committee and our Deep Brain Stimulation Steering Committee.
 These committees comprise the top movement disorder neurologists, functional neurosurgeons, psychiatrists, and neuropsychologists in the United States.
 The goals of the committees are to establish your readiness for surgery, discuss optimal surgical targeting, and maintain a close relationship with your referring physician.

-Brigham and Women’s Hospital is the only hospital in New England that has the capability to do both awake and asleep deep brain stimulation procedures.
-Learn more about the DBS surgical options available at Brigham and Women’s Hospital for your condition:
+Brigham and Women's Hospital is the only hospital in New England that has the capability to do both awake and asleep deep brain stimulation procedures.
+The appropriate option for you is determined by your condition and your BWH care team.